 vi.
 It is really this simple: do you desire Jesus and His salvation?
 Then come.
 Can you say, “Now, Lord, I desire to be saved, give me a new heart; I desire to give up my sins; I desire to be a Christian; I desire to believe and desire to obey.
 But I have no strength to do this.
 I have the desire, give me the power.”
 If this is your desire, then you are freely invited to come, if you are only willing.
 There is no barrier between you and Jesus except your stubborn will.

 e.
 Let him take the water of life freely: When you desire, when you come, then you must take.
 All of this world’s religion can be summed up in the idea that you must bring something to give unto the gods.
 The essence of Christianity is summed up in the idea that God invites us to take the water of life freely.
 You can’t bring anything to save or justify or commend yourself before God, but you can take the salvation He offers.

 f.
-It is fitting that this great invitation closes the Book of Revelation and the Bible.
+Whoever desires, let him take the water of life freely: It is fitting that this great invitation closes the Book of Revelation and the Bible.
 “All the prophets of the Bible, all the apostles of the Bible, all the threatenings of the Bible, all the promises of the Bible, gather themselves up, and focus themselves into this one burning ray, ‘Come to Jesus.
 Come, and take the water of life freely.’”
 (Spurgeon)

 8. (18-19) Someone brings a warning – either Jesus, or an angel, or John.